How do we handle the boy crisis?

 by Joseph Cohen, President and co-founder, Empowered Fathers in Action (EFA) Foundation

-It’s hard to turn away when the disturbing statements of experts are woven so convincingly into exhaustive research — facts and opinions heralding a crisis.
+It is hard to turn away from the disturbing statements of experts.
+It is even harder when those statements are woven so convincingly into exhaustive research.
+The facts and those opinions are heralding a crisis.

-Take for example the statement made by Randolph Nesse, the Director of the Center for Evolution and Medicine at Arizona State University, about the study of premature deaths in twenty countries of which he concludes “being male is now the single largest demographic for early death.”
+Consider the statement made by Randolph Nesse.
+He is the Director of the Center for Evolution and Medicine at Arizona State University.
+Neese talks about the study of premature deaths of males in twenty countries.
+“Being male is now the single largest demographic for early death,” he says.

-Why is it now that boys and men under fifty are twice as likely to die as girls and women the same age?
-That’s a greater life expectancy gap than at any time since World War II, according to Being A Man Is Bad for Health a segment featured by BBC News.
+Why is it now that males under fifty are twice as likely to die as females the same age?
+That’s a huge life expectancy gap, greater than at any time since World War II.
+This gap was explored in Being A Man Is Bad for Health, a segment featured by BBC News.

-The greater the risk— in jobs like working on an oil rig, in a coal mine, or as a welder on top of a bridge — the higher the pay.
-It’s simply supply and demand.
-But many of us take for granted or are unaware of how the house we live in was created at the risk of the lives of young men.
-Consider that the wood used to build it likely originated with lumberjacks risking their lives as loggers.
-Or that the trees they felled were hauled by a long distance trucker (another hazardous career) to somewhere near the place which would become your house.
+The greater the risk, the higher the pay.
+Whether working on an oil rig, a coal mine, or as a welder on top of a bridge.
+It’s simple supply and demand.
+But many of us take that for granted.
+Or are just unaware.
+Some people live in homes created at the risk of young men’s lives.
+Consider the wood used to build it.
+It likely originated with lumberjacks risking their lives as loggers.
+A long-distance trucker (another hazardous career) then hauled those trees to where it would become your home.

-The two areas in which boys fall the furthest behind girls is in reading and writing, the biggest predictors of success worldwide.
-In the United States, by eighth grade, 41 percent of girls are at least proficient in writing, while only 20 percent of boys are, according to The Nation’s Report Card: Writing 2007 published by the National Center for Education Statistics.
+The two areas in which boys fall the furthest behind girls is in reading and writing.
+These two areas are the biggest predictors of success worldwide.
+In the United States, by eighth grade, forty-one percent of girls are at least proficient in writing.
+That is compared to only twenty percent of boys, according to The Nation’s Report Card: Writing 2007 published by the National Center for Education Statistics.

-In the past, boys would catch up late in high school in anticipation of becoming the sole breadwinner and winning the respect of his family, peers, and a woman to love.
+In the past, boys would catch up late in high school in anticipation of becoming the sole breadwinner.
 That’s no longer true.
-In just one generation, young men have slid from 61 percent of college grads to a projected 39 percent, while just the opposite is true for young women as they’ve soared from 39 percent to 61 percent.
+In just one generation, young men have slid from sixty-one percent of college grads to a projected thirty-nine percent.
+Just the opposite is true for young women as they’ve soared from thirty-nine to sixty-one percent.
 “Ironically, as our sons become less educated our daughters increasingly desire partners who are more educated,” says Farrell.

 - In neighborhoods where marriage is scarce, fathers are scarce, and more than half of boys don’t finish high school.
 Boys drop out.

-- Women who desire children think of an under-educated young man as undesirable, and an unemployed man as “another child” — hardly marriage material.
-He’s left out of marriage and fathering.
+- • Women who desire children think of an undereducated young man as undesirable, and an unemployed man as “another child.”
+That’s hardly marriage material.
+He’s left out of a marriage and fathering.

 Joseph Cohen is a former New York city public school teacher and journalist who recently published Write Father, Write Son : A Bond-Building Journey.